security-alliance/safe-harbor/registry-contracts/README.md

 To deploy the registry to an EVM-compatible chain where it is not currently deployed:

 1. Ensure the deterministic-deployment-proxy is deployed at 0x4e59b44847b379578588920cA78FbF26c0B4956C, and if it's not, deploy it using [the process mentioned above](https://github.com/Arachnid/deterministic-deployment-proxy).
 2. Deploy the registry using the above proxy with salt `bytes32(0)` from the EOA that will become the registry admin.
-The file [`script/SafeHarborRegistryDeploy.s.sol`](script/SafeHarborRegistryDeploy.s.sol) is a convenience script for this task.
+The file [`script/v2/DeployRegistryV2.s.sol`](script/v2/DeployRegistryV2.s.sol) is a convenience script for this task.
 To use it, set the `REGISTRY_DEPLOYER_PRIVATE_KEY` environment variable to a private key that can pay for the deployment transaction costs, or use `--ledger` to deploy with a ledger account.
 Then, run the script using:

 ```
+cd registry-contracts
-forge script DeployRegistryV2 --rpc-url <CHAIN_RPC_URL> --verify --broadcast --ledger
+forge script script/v2/DeployRegistryV2.s.sol:DeployRegistryV2 --rpc-url <CHAIN_RPC_URL> --verify --broadcast --ledger
 ```

 *https://chainlist.org*